All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Suicidal Ideation

 The FDA conducted a review of GLP-1 medications and suicidal ideation reports in 2024 and found no causal link.
-However, any changes in mood or new feelings of depression should be reported to your healthcare provider.
+But any changes in mood or new feelings of depression should be reported to your healthcare provider.

 Serious Side Effects: Frequency and Warning Signs